mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 The minimum interval between database map refreshes in seconds.

+The interval is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the intervaltimeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

 ## Limitations

 1. Cross-database queries (e.g. `SELECT column FROM database1.table UNION select column